NateRFrost/ODSTVisualRandomizer/README.md

 5. Make sure the MCC path and H3ODSTEK path matches what is on your computer.
      - You can check the path of each from your steam library by: right clicking -> manage -> browse local files
      - If you have your MCC installation across multiple locations, make sure it is the one where Halo 3: ODST is installed.
 6. Click start randomization.
 The first level takes 10+ minutes to finish randomizing.
+Mombasa Streets takes the longest of each level.
 All levels finish randomizing in about 60 minutes.
 7. Play!
 Make sure you boot MCC with anti-cheat off.
 You can play levels that have already been randomized while you wait for the remaining levels to randomize.

 # FAQ